drhspfn/audioloader/README.md

 ## P.S
-* Added standard config to the code.But on versions `pre0.3` and `release 0.5` you still need `config.json` in the root directory
+1. Added standard config to the code.But on versions `pre0.3` and `release 0.5` you still need `config.json` in the root directory
-* Perhaps it would have been a release by now, but I'm not sure about the optimization
+2. Perhaps it would have been a release by now, but I'm not sure about the optimization
+3. Genius API support.
+4. The  release 1.0 `OneFile` will be compressed into a single file.
+After the first run, `config.json` will be created.
+The `OneDir release` is structurally unchanged